radupopescu/deneb/README.md

 ## Overview

-Deneb is a tool for synchronizing directories across multiple computers.
-The main way to use Deneb is through its file system interface.
+Deneb is a tool for synchronizing directories across multiple computers, offering a file system interface, and using end-to-end encryption.

+### Work-in-progress

-**Work-in-progress**: the project is currently in the early stages of development, most [functionality](https://github.com/radupopescu/deneb/blob/master/doc/design.md) is still missing.
+The project is currently under active development, some [functionality](https://github.com/radupopescu/deneb/blob/master/doc/design.md) is still missing.

+Local operation (file system interface, data storage, compression, encryption, persistence, etc.) is implemented.
+Network functions (distribution, synchronization, etc.) are under development.

+Deneb is only usable for development and experimentation, no important or valuable data should be stored in Deneb.
+Use at your own risk.

 ## Building